microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 }
 ```

-The idea is that we can tell people to run `npm run deploy-app`, and our script will
+The intent is that we'll tell people to run `npm run deploy-app`, and our script will
 automatically deploy all the projects in the monorepo.
-That's why it's at the root.
+That's why it's in the repo
+root folder.
 (Don't do that with Rush!
 Instead use its
 [custom commands]({% link pages/maintainer/custom_commands.md %} feature.)
-Since this hypothetical script needs to print colored text, we'll also ask people to run
+Since this hypothetical script needs to print colored text, we'll first ask people to run
-`npm install` which will install the **colors** library (from the `devDependencies` above).
+`npm install` in the repo root folder, which will install the **colors** library
+from the `devDependencies` above.

-The resulting folder tree will look like this:
+The resulting folder tree would look like this:

 ```
 - my-monorepo/